Kernersville native Connor Hardin becomes rising star for NBA 2K League Pistons GT

 The league also pays living, transportation and other expenses.

-After the championship season, Duane Barton, the Pistons GT general manager and coach, kept three of his players, needing a shooting guard and power forward to fill the five-man roster.
+After the championship season, Duane Burton, the Pistons GT general manager and coach, kept three of his players, needing a shooting guard and power forward to fill the five-man roster.

 Preparing for the draft, Hardin was named tournament most valuable player at the UPA Dallas Regionals, a prestigious 2K event in which teams had at least two professionals.
 Barton already had Hardin on his radar, but the in-person interactions revealed a hungry competitor who worked well with Pistons GT point guard Anthony Costanzo.